 2. Clear criteria to judge adequate regeneration and appropriate actions to correct understocked areas and achieve acceptable species composition and stocking rates for planting, direct seeding and natural regeneration.

-3. Plantings of exotic tree species shouldminimize risk to native ecosystems.
+3. Plantings of exotic tree species should not increase risk to native ecosystems.

 4. Protection of desirable or planned advanced natural regeneration during harvest.

-5. Afforestation programs that consider potential ecological impacts of the selection and planting of tree species in non-forested landscapes.
+5. Any planned afforestation activity should include a plan that considers potential ecological impacts of the selection and planting of tree species in non-forested landscapes.

 Performance Measure 2.2.
-Program Participants shall minimize chemical use required to achieve management objectives while protecting employees, neighbors, the public and the environment, including wildlife and aquatic habitats.
+Certified Organizations shall have a program to minimize chemical use required to achieve management objectives while protecting employees, neighbors, the public and the environment, including wildlife and aquatic habitats.

 Indicators:

-.
+Use of integrated pest management shall be preferred.

-.
-Minimized chemical use required to achieve management objectives.
+2. Minimized chemical use required to achieve management objectives.